nathanielvarona/pritunl-client-github-action/README.md

 ## Examples

-We can create various scenarios as long as `profile-file` is provided.
+Provided that `profile-file` is available, we have the flexibility to generate multiple scenarios.

 ### Basic running configuration